Q&A: Displaying company names

 Where and how must I display my company name?

 You must display your company name at its registered office and at the place where it keeps its company records for inspection.
-This no longer applies to dormant companies.
+This does not apply to dormant companies.

 You must also display your company name at any place you carry out business.
 However, if the location is used primarily for accommodation (for example, if it is the director's home), the company will be exempt.